-The Consolidated Plan identifies the top funding priorities over the next five years.
+The Consolidated Plan identifies the top funding priorities over a five year period (2020/21 - 2024/25).
 These priorities were established through a need's assessment, housing market analysis, feedback from public meetings, community surveys, and consultation with local stakeholders.
 Funding these priorities supports HUD's principal goals and objectives.
 These goals are meant to provide availability, sustainability, and affordability for Huntington Beach citizens.
 Huntington Beach's top seven priorities and implementing goals for CDBG and HOME funded projects include: